comic-manga-ebook/.github/profile/README.md

 - a [mobile-app for reading the eBooks](https://github.com/comic-manga-ebook/ecmb_reader)
 - a demo-book to try out the app you can [download here](https://github.com/comic-manga-ebook/ecmb_reader/raw/refs/heads/main/Manga-Demo.ecmb)

-For downloading source-files you can use this external [downloader](https://github.com/manga-download/hakuneko) or your preferred one
+For downloading source-images you can use this external [downloader](https://github.com/manga-download/hakuneko) or your preferred one

 ### Copyright: